• Articles

 What is Azure Data Factory (ADF)?

-Data Factory in Azure is a data integration system that allows users to move data between on-premises and cloud systems, as well as schedule data flows.
+Data Factory in Azure is a cloud-based ETL or ELT and data integration tool that allows users to move data between on-premises and cloud systems, as well as schedule data flows.

 To know more about Azure Data Science Certification check out our blog on the DP-100 Certification preparation guide.